hanrc97/CUGBAutoSubmit/README.md

 ## UPDATES
 ### **2020/10/13 - This update version resolved:**
 - A new feature for the site that uses https and CAS Auth.
-- Now you can get the status of application after about 5 minutes.
+- Now you can get the status of application after about 4 minutes (check the status per 2 minutes).
 ## REQUIREMENTS
 pip install requests
 pip install bs4